-What: The workshop will focus on NOAA testbed efforts; building connections, synergies, & collaborations.
+What: The workshop will focus on NOAA testbed efforts; building connections, synergies, and collaborations.

 Why: This workshop, directed towards enhancing communication across NOAA tesbed efforts, is an important opportunity to exchange information and best-practices on the wide variety of testbed projects including those from the Joint Hurricane Testbed (JHT), the HydroMeteorological Testbed (HMT), Collaborative Science, Technology, & Applied Research (CSTAR), the Societal Impacts Program (SIP), the Development Testbed Center (DTC), as well as, other relevant efforts seeded by USWRP and ones on the horizon.

 - Communicate results, ideas, and future directions for testbeds partly sponsored by NOAA USWRP

 - Identify best practices and collaborations that could be fostered across testbed efforts

 - Understand and discuss improvements towards achieving our testbed goals

 - Explore societal impact studies and linkages to testbed activities and goals

 Contact: If you would like additional information or have questions, please contact Janet Intrieri.